UnionOfRAD/specs/accepted/LSR-0-coding.md

 In the control structures there should be **1 (one) space before** the first parenthesis and **1 (one) space between** the last parenthesis and the opening bracket.

 **Always use curly brackets** in control structures, even if they are not needed.
-They increase the readability of the code, and they give you fewer logical errors.<sup>?</sup>
+They increase the readability of the code, and they give you fewer logical errors.

-Opening curly brackets should be placed on the same line as the control structure.<sup>?</sup>  Closing curly brackets should be placed on new lines, and they should have same indentation level as the control structure.<sup>?</sup> The statement included in curly brackets should begin on a new line, and code contained within it should gain a new level of indentation.
+Opening curly brackets should be placed on the same line as the control structure.
+Closing curly brackets should be placed on new lines, and they should have same indentation level as the control structure.
+The statement included in curly brackets should begin on a new line, and code contained within it should gain a new level of indentation.

 ```php
 // Bad - no brackets, badly placed statement.